cancerit/NanoSeq/README.md

 ## Efficiency

-The script efficiency_nanoseq.pl analyse the information in the NanoSeq original bam and its deduplicated version.
+The script efficiency_nanoseq.pl analyses the information in the NanoSeq original bam and its deduplicated version.
 The output provides information on duplicate rates, read counts...
 Theoretically, the optimal duplicate rate in terms of efficiency (duplex bases / sequenced bases) is 81% for read bundles of size >= 2+2, with 65% and 90% yielding ≥80% of the maximum of efficiency.
 Empirically the optimal duplicate rate is 75-76%.

 Apart of the duplicate rate, the following outputs are important to assess the quality of the experiment: F-EFF, EFFICIENCY, GC_BOTH/GC_SINGLE